xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

            :where [[element :type :element/metal]]})))
 ```

 *The vectors given to the clauses should be quoted.
-How you do it at this stage is arbitrary, but it becomes more important if you are using `:args`, which we will cover momentarily.*
+How you do it at this stage is arbitrary.*

 *Example 3*. **Return the name of metal elements.**